Flight departures board at the airport

 Key takeaways

-When are flights cheapest?
-(By trip type)
+When are flights cheapest? (by trip type)

 Flight typeCheapest booking window

-Domestic1–3 months ahead
+Domestic1 to 3 months ahead

-International2–8 months ahead
+International2 to 8 months ahead

-Peak season domestic3–5 months ahead
+Peak season domestic3 to 5 months ahead

-Peak season international4–10 months ahead
+Peak season international4 to 10 months ahead

-Last-minuteRare deals, but risky to delay booking
+Last-minuteRare deals, risky to wait

-Sweet spot: The Goldilocks Window explained
+Sweet spot: the Goldilocks Window explained

-The Goldilocks Window is the timeframe that's "just right" for booking: not too early when airlines charge premium prices for planning convenience, and not too late when availability is limited and prices spike.
+The Goldilocks Window is the timeframe that's “just right”: not so early that you're paying a premium for planning convenience, and not so late that seats are scarce and prices spike.

 When to book earlier than the Goldilocks Window